RIOT-OS/RIOT/doc/doxygen/src/using-rust.md

 Using Rust on RIOT needs the latest stable version of Rust.

-Make sure you have the stable **toolchain** and the core library for the CPU (**target**) of your choice available:
+Make sure you have the core library for the CPU (**target**) of your choice available:

 ```
-$ rustup toolchain add stable
-$ rustup target add thumbv7m-none-eabi --toolchain stable
+$ rustup target add thumbv7m-none-eabi
 ```

 Substitute thumbv7m-none-eabi with the value of `RUST_TARGET` in the output of `make info-build` of an application that has your current board selected (or just add it later whenever the Rust compiler complains about not finding the core library for a given target).
-Using a beta or nightly will work just as well, but you may need to set `CARGO_CHANNEL=nightly` on your shell or in your Makefiles.
+Using the beta or nightly toolchains will work just as well if they are selected through rustup's override mechanism.

 While Rust comes with its own [cargo] dependency tracker for any Rust code,